Don't forget to complete our questionnaire

-Many people’s dream of relocating abroad go hand in hand with the aspiration to start their own business.
-Starting a business abroad will be challenging and will require a significant amount of work and effort.
-The rewards, however, should be worth it and you need to ensure that your proposition can be a success whilst remaining within the legal requirements of the country you relocate to.
+Many people’s dream of relocating abroad goes hand-in-hand with the aspiration to start their own business.
+Starting a company abroad will be challenging and will require a significant amount of work and effort.
+You will also need to ensure that your proposition can be a success whilst remaining within the legal requirements of the country you relocate to.
 There are a number of areas you should consider when contemplating setting up a business abroad-

-The first major area to consider when you are contemplating starting your own business in a new country is the legality of doing so.
+The first major area to consider when you are contemplating starting a company in a new country is the legality of doing so.
 If you already have a visa you should check that this visa allows you to run a business entity and what limitations there may be on the percentage of a business you are legally permitted to own.
 In some countries, for example, you will be required to have a local business partner while others will only let foreigners have a minority share in any business.
-Don rsquo;t automatically assume that a right to abode in a country will permit you to start a business that you can own in full.
+Don’t automatically assume that a right to abode in a country will permit you to start a business that you can own in full.
 Research all the facts in full before you start any type of investment.

 If you do not already have any visa for the country you are planning to relocate to you will need to consider the type of visa you will need to start you own business.
 This will need to be secured prior to any other activities.
-Full details of the visa requirements and laws for your chosen destination can be found in each city guide.
+Full details of the visa requirements and laws for your chosen destination can be found in each Expat Info Desk relocation guide.

 Selecting your business

 You may not necessarily have a business idea to start with and could be looking around for a suitable opportunity to pursue.
-One option is to buy an existing business.
+Instead of starting a company abroad you may wish to explore the idea of buying an existing business.
 This will be easier in some ways as the basic operational infrastructure will already be in place and many people, when selling a business, are prepared to train the buyer and show them the ropes.
 Alternatively you may wish to start one from scratch.
-There are many different options for expatriate businesses, see our ideas section for more detail.
+There are many different options for expatriate businesses, see our guide to ideas for an expatriate business for more detail.

 Viability of your business plan

 Once you have established that you do have the right to move to, and operate a business from, your chosen destination you will need to consider the viability of your business plan itself within your chosen destination.
 Research the market in the country you intend to operate from and ensure that all your decisions are based upon facts and figures, not assumptions.
-Just because a bar concept works extremely well in London doesn’t necessarily mean that it will be a success somewhere else and you should research the potential demand for your offerings through considering the following factors:
+Just because a business concept works extremely well in one location doesn’t necessarily mean that it will be a success somewhere else, and you should research the potential demand for your offerings through considering the following factors:

 • Who are your clients?